views-platform/docs/Organizational Guides/quick_hdi_introduction.md

    - HDIs explicitly show that 0 is part of the densest region, if relevant.

 3. **Practical Summaries**
-   - Instead of sending 10k samples to end users, you can send a three HDIs (e.g. 50%, 95%, 99% HDI), giving a clear, concise representation of likely outcomes.
+   - Instead of sending 10k samples to end users, you can send a couple of HDIs (e.g. 50%, 95%, 99% HDI), giving a clear, concise representation of likely outcomes.

 4. **Flexibility for Tail Analysis**
    - If you need more coverage on rare events, you can adjust the interval coverage (e.g., 99.99% HDI) or complement HDIs with explicit tail probabilities.